canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 ## 1. Reduce the noise

 Our sample test only cares about one object, `IOptions<EmailConfiguration>`.
-All other objects are noise.
-They don't have anything to do with scenario under test.
+All other objects are noise for the purpose of this test.
+They don't have anything to do with the scenario under test.

 **Use builder methods to reduce complex setup scenarios.**

-Let's reduce the noise from our example with a `MakeAccountController()` method.
+Let's reduce the noise from our test with a `MakeAccountController()` method.
 It will receive the only parameter the test needs.

 After this change, our test looked like this: